cloudacademy/openshift-voteapp-demo/README.md

 The following instructions are used to demonstrate how to provision an OpenShift 4 cluster on AWS, and then to deploy a cloud native application into it.

+Along the way, you'll get to see how to work with the following OpenShift cluster resources:
+* Pods
+* ReplicaSets
+* Deployments
+* DeploymentConfigs
+* Services
+* StatefulSets
+* PersistentVolumes
+* PersistentVolumeClaims
+* BuildConfigs
+* Builds
+* ImageStreams

+Will also show you how to work with OpenShift's S2I (source-to-image) build technology.

+Alright lets roll...

 ![OpenShiftDeployment](/docs/OpenShiftDeployment.png)

 # STEP1: